 It probably tells me a number of things and I would welcome input from LinkedIn® aficionados to add to the discussion.
 At its most basic, it tells me that:

 LinkedIn® allows me to send messages to everyone in my list or to individual categories within my groupings above.
-I can filter by location, sector, company and more.
-I can of course export the file and this gives me an email database to work with subject, of course, to not spamming.
+I can filter by location, sector, company, and more.
+I can, of course, export the file and this gives me an email database to work with the subject, of course, to not spamming.

 LinkedIn® is a powerful business generation tool and I certainly haven’t used it anywhere near to its full value thus far.
 It has the potential to support lead generation not through callous exploitation of your connections but through engagement.
 Through this connection, your connections can become advocates and introducers to the people with whom you’d like to do business.
 Then get on the phone and speak to them to solidify the relationship further and to see what you can also do to support them in return.
 After all, it’s a two-way street!

 So, make LinkedIn® one of the key things on your to-do list for your lead generation activities.

 Increasingly, clients ask GSA to help them to validate their databases.
 This is typically through segmented customer care calls to clean up the data and identify future opportunities.
 So, if you’d like to talk to us about data validation, data building or database cleaning, give us a call.

 I did an exercise today with a view to really focusing on my LinkedIn® activity.